Timeline of the Gaza War (2008–2009): 11 January 2009

 On 11 January, the IDF started to deploy thousands of reservists into the Gaza Strip for the first time since Israeli offensive against Hamas begun 16 days ago.
 The Israeli government announced that it had approved tens of thousands of call-ups of its reserve forces before the ground operation started on 3 January.
 The troops have been refreshing on their urban training since then, and the bulk of the fighting has been done by Golani and Givati brigades.
 Analysts comment that this suggests Israel is intensifying its military efforts against Hamas.

 An Israeli patrol came under fire on the Syrian border on Sunday.
 The soldiers did not return fire and no casualties were reported, although the vehicle they were traveling in sustained damage.
 The IDF assessed that the Syrian army was not involved, believing it was Palestinians protesting the Gaza operation.
 It was the second cross-border attack in three days after three Katyusha rockets were fired into northern Israel on 8 January from Lebanon.
 Israel filed a complaint to the UNDOF in Syria which sent a team to investigate the reports.

 The IDF reported that it had uncovered an explosive device rigged with a timer that was hidden in a Palestinian school.
 A fuse attached to the explosives extended to a zoo located dozens of yards away.
 The soldiers managed to neutralize the bomb before it went off.
 According to the IDF, numerous weapons, including RPG launchers, grenades and AK-47 assault rifles were found inside the school.

-In the afternoon, during the "humanitarian corridor" - a time in which the Israeli army holds it fire and allows civilians in Gaza to receive aid - Hamas terrorists fired several rocket barrages.
+In the afternoon, during the "humanitarian corridor" - a time in which the Israeli army holds it fire and allows civilians in Gaza to receive aid - Hamas operatives fired several rocket barrages.
 A rocket fired from the northern Gaza Strip hit a wall surrounding a kindergarten in Ashdod.
 There were no reports of damage or injury, but a few people were treated for shock.
 Other rockets were fired at Ashkelon, Sderot, Kiryat Malachi, and Eshkol Regional Council.